 - Occupational Therapist Assistant

 - Occupational Therapy Technician

-In 2016, there was an estimated number of 39,300 jobs for Occupational Therapy Assistant in 2016 (in the United States).
+There were about 39,300 jobs for Occupational Therapy Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Occupational Therapy Assistant by 2026.
 There will be an estimated 6,600 positions for Occupational Therapy Assistant per year.